dullhunk/book/careers-lab/cvapps/cv-bugs.md

   5. **EXPERT OR BEGINNER?** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
 It's also essential to say a bit about what you've used them for, as its all to easy to list skills you don't actually have.
   6. **PRINCIPLES: SCIENCE & ENGINEERING** Don't forget to mention fundamental principles (the science) you have learned as well as specific tools (the engineering & technology).
 Technologies come and go very fast - it is the principles you have learned  on your degree that will set you up for your career for many years to come.
 Fundamental concepts in Computer Science like architecture, OOP, algorithms, design patterns, operating systems, security and networks don't change as quickly as the technology does - so make sure you mention them.
 As Computer Science students, you are both and engineer AND a scientist, that's two degrees for the price of one!
   7. **META** As a computer scientist, you also have demonstrable “meta” skills like the ability to learn things quickly  - either [self-taught](https://en.wikipedia.org/wiki/Autodidacticism) or learning from peers.
 You can also think logically, reason, problem solve, analyse and abstract - often to tight deadlines.
 Again, these are future-proof skills that will last longer than whatever technology is fashionable right now.
 Employers are often more interested in these “meta” capabilities and your potential than in specific technical skills.

-## Personal Details (PD)

-How to get in touch

-  1. **ADDRESS** PushedForSpace?
-Consider leaving out your postal address as an email address and phone number are usually sufficient, first contact from a prospective employer is unlikely to be by post.
-Some people put personal details last (with references), as they aren't the most important thing about you.
-Another option is to have them in the header or footer, if you have space, so that they are on every page of your CV.
-  2. **THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE.
-It will be obvious to the reader that the document is a CV/Resume, saying so is usually a waste of valuable space.
-The title of the document should be YOUR NAME big, bold and simple.
-E.g. just “ALAN TURING” not “CURRICULUM VITAE ALAN TURING”.
-  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - your age should not a factor in your job applications.
-Also, publishing your birth date *could* make you more vulnerable to identity theft, see the [dangers of revealing your date of birth](http://security.stackexchange.com/questions/95029/how-dangerous-is-it-to-reveal-your-date-of-birth-and-why) for example.
-  4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV.
-What you look like should not be a factor in your job application (though some recruiters find it helps them to remember your face, especially if they have to deal with a high volume of CVs)
-  5. **MARRIAGE & GENDER** Your marital status & gender should not be relevant to your job application either
-  6. **MYDOMAIN.COM** The email address me@mydomain.com says more than just how to contact you, it shows that you know how to setup an email server and a web server.
-Make sure you mention your personal domain and email if you have one.
-It can give a better impression than a generic me@hotmail.com or me@gmail.com.

 ## Formatting (FM)